Talk to your loved ones

 Black and South Asian patients wait longer than white patients for a transplant, and although people can receive a transplant from someone of any ethnicity, the best transplants come from donors of the same ethnicity.

-Have you registered your decision?
+Have you registered your organ donation decision?